A Course of Pure Mathematics: Contents

-INDEX

-Review
+Reviews

 The book was intended to help reform mathematics teaching in the UK, and more specifically in the University of Cambridge and in schools preparing to study higher mathematics.
 It was aimed directly at "scholarship level" students – the top 10% to 20% by ability.
 Hardy himself did not originally find a passion for mathematics, only seeing it as a way to beat other students, which he did decisively, and gain scholarships.
-However, his book excels in effectively explaining analytical number theory and calculus following the rigor of mathematics.
-Its publication came a year after that of Theory of Functions of a Real Variable by E.W.
-Hobson, which may partly have been its inspiration.

-Whilst his book changed the way the subject was taught at university, the content reflects the era in which the book was written.
-The whole book explores number theory and the author constructs real numbers theoretically.
-It deals with single-variable calculus, sequences, number series, properties of cos, sin, log, etc. but does not refer to mathematical groups, multi-variable functions or vector calculus.
+The book has been reviewed by several authors.